Digital Security

 Dedicated managers require vault re-authentication after a timeout, add biometric or PIN confirmation on mobile, and many support emergency access controls that browser tools entirely lack.
 Pairing a password manager with a personal digital security routine closes most common attack vectors.

-Key Takeaway: Infostealer malware targeting Chrome’s credential database rose 53% year-over-year, per Group-IB research.
-Browser autofill passwords are accessible in plain text to anyone with physical access to an unlocked device — a risk dedicated managers eliminate through mandatory vault re-authentication.
+Infostealer malware targeting Chrome’s credential database rose 53% year-over-year, per Group-IB research.
+Saved passwords are accessible in plain text to anyone with physical access to an unlocked device, a risk dedicated managers eliminate through mandatory vault re-authentication.

 When Is Browser Autofill Acceptable to Use?

-Browser autofill is acceptable for low-stakes accounts where a breach causes no financial or identity harm — think newsletter signups, public forums, or throwaway accounts.
+For low-stakes accounts where a breach causes no financial or identity harm, newsletter signups, public forums, throwaway registrations, browser autofill is a reasonable convenience.
 For anything tied to email, banking, healthcare, or social media, a dedicated manager is the correct tool.

-Key Takeaway: iCloud Keychain uses AES-256 end-to-end encryption confirmed by Apple’s security documentation, making it the strongest browser-native option — but it covers only Apple devices and lacks breach monitoring, leaving cross-platform users underprotected.
+iCloud Keychain uses AES-256 end-to-end encryption confirmed by Apple’s security documentation, making it the strongest browser-native option, but it covers only Apple devices and lacks breach monitoring, leaving cross-platform users underprotected.

 Frequently Asked Questions